 The name comes from an actual typo that appeared in a church bulletin when I was a baby.
 It became an occasional nickname growing up, and eventually turned into a fitting artistic identity.

 My name is Jessica.
-I have a B.A. in Art and Art History from McDaniel College Budapest.
+I have a B.A. in Art and Art History, and a "Me-hD" in Lyme-MSIDS.
 Though I prefer globe-trotting, I'm currently parked in the U.S. for long-term maintenance.
 I spent several years in Hungary and Romania with my Transylvanian husband (who claims he's not a vampire but I have my suspicions.)
 I love Jesus, art, travel, photography, and music.

 This website is my pearl, my art, and my offering.